Envision SPPS Decision Making Structure

 Core Planning Team: Composed of internal staff representing key departments along with external consultants providing support to the planning process through data analysis and strategic communications.
 They meet regularly with the Project Sponsor and Project Manager to provide ongoing input on Envision SPPS project planning to inform recommendations.
 Individual Core Planning Team members also lead specific Planning Workgroups to develop key findings and preliminary scenarios by collecting, reviewing and analyzing data related to particular topic areas.
 The Core Planning Team then evaluates key findings and presents leading scenarios to the Executive Sponsor/Superintendent.

-- Jackie Turner, COO, Project Sponsor
+- Jackie Turner, Chief Operations Officer, Project Sponsor

 - Members at large: